GHXX/PeakRandomAirstrikes/README.md

 # PEAK Random Airstrikes

 Adds periodic airstrikes to the game that target a random player each time!
+Because *uuuuuuhhhh* Bing Bong Airways does not want to get sued for the plane crash.

 For the ultimate mesa experience during the whole run.
 PvPeak anyone?